Protect and Preserve

 In short, millions of federal excise tax dollars are being lost each year when foreign manufacturers sell products “direct to U.S. consumers” mainly through the internet.
 Over 55 conservation organizations have joined together to notify the Senate and House to take corrective action against this unfair practice.
 They hope to see legislative action within the next year.

-1. WHY IT’S IMPORTANT TO YOU/WHY YOU SHOULD ACT:
+1. WHY IT’S IMPORTANT TO YOU:

 Although this is a tax, bowhunters, conservation efforts, and wildlife DIRECTLY benefit from those tax dollars.
 All of the FET revenue is collected by the IRS, then sent to the U.S. Fish and Wildlife Service, where it is distributed to EACH state wildlife agency.